What is 2 in Percentage? Understanding Percentages and Their Applications

 Q1: How do I convert a decimal to a percentage?

 To convert a decimal to a percentage, simply multiply the decimal by 100%.
-For example, 0.02 multiplied by 100% equals 2%.
+Here's one way to look at it: 0.02 multiplied by 100% equals 2%.

 Q2: How do I convert a fraction to a percentage?